grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 how to start.
 Note that the examples given are simplistic and assume that there is one object that takes some kind of input parameter and returns a well defined result.
 This is not how most of the object-oriented world is built.
-In object oriented world, we have a lot of objects communicating with other objects, sending messages, invoking methods on each other and often having no return values.
+In object-oriented world, we have a lot of objects communicating with other objects, sending messages, invoking methods on each other and often having no return values.
 Do not worry, all of these techniques work in this concept and we’ll be revisiting